How To Get A Mortgage When You’re A Self-Employed Home Buyer

-When you’re self-employed and you want to buy a home, you fill out the same mortgage application as everyone else.
-Mortgage lenders also consider the same things when you’re a self-employed borrower: your credit score, how much debt you have, your assets and your income.
+CARLA AYERSWhen you’re self-employed and want to buy a home, you fill out the same mortgage application as everyone else.
+Mortgage lenders also consider the same factors when you’re a self-employed borrower: your credit score, debt, assets and income.
+So what’s different?

 Qualifying For A Mortgage When You’re Self-Employed

-If you work for yourself, you’re probably already used to having to be more organized and keeping track of your income.
-That’ll help when it’s time to apply for a mortgage, and so will this overview of what to know and how to prepare.
+If you work for yourself or are seasonally employed, you must be diligent about organizing and keeping track of your income.
+That’ll help when it’s time to apply for a mortgage – and so will this overview of what to know and how to prepare.

 What Are Mortgage Lenders Looking For?

-You can expect lenders will want proof of the following things before considering you for a mortgage:
+Expect lenders to require the following proof before considering you for a mortgage:

 - Income stability